vwolf010/JAFS/README.md

 #### JAFS (Java Application File System)
 JAFS is a java library that will allow you to create a filesystem in a filesystem.
 The main purpose it to store loads of small files inside it but using a smaller blocksize.
 So it works like an archive (without compression) and it is optimized for speed.

-There is no stable release yet, but I have a working happy flow now.

 #### Why JAFS?
 * It hides the files your application uses
 * It is optimizable for lot's of small files by offering: